judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `run slave`

 Runs an arbitrary numbered command on the slave.
+See https://github.com/judasgutenberg/Arduino_I2C_Slave_With_Commands/blob/main/slave.ino for what numbers indicate what commands.

 ```text
 run slave <command-number> [value]